Home / Naples Philharmonic /Artistic Leadership /James Ehnes

 Artistic Partner

 James Ehnes has established himself as one of the most sought-after musicians on the international stage.
-Gifted with a rare combination of stunning virtuosity, serene lyricism and an unfaltering musicality, James is a favorite guest at the world’s most celebrated concert halls.
+Gifted with a rare combination of stunning virtuosity, serene lyricism and unfaltering musicality, James is a favorite guest at the world’s most celebrated concert halls.

 James plays the “Marsick” Stradivarius of 1715.